Visit

 Always check our opening hours as we may be closed for private events.

 Our knowledgable guide can inform you about the story of the tower, when climbing to the top you will pass the carillon of the Hemon company from the 17th century and the associated giant drum on your way.
-After climbing more than 300 steps, a spectacular view of the Rotterdam skyline awaits you on the roof.
+After climbing more than 300 steps, on the roof.

-Visting the tower is €7,50 per person or free with a Rotterdam pass.
+Visting the tower (includes a visit to the church) is €7,50 per person or free with a Rotterdam pass.

 The minimum age is 6 years.
 Tickets can be purchased at the Laurenskerk box office on the day of your visit, between 10:00 til 16:30 hrs.